 How to get to the Seven Sisters from London

-Located less than 2 hours from London, the Seven Sisters Country Park is easily accessible by public transport.
-As the walk starts in Seaford and finishes in Eastbourne I would recommend booking a single ticket to Seaford and another single ticket back from Eastbourne – unless you want to walk another 22 km back to Seaford!
+Located less than 2 hours from London, the Seven Sisters Country Park is easily accessible by public transport or by car.
+If you opt to go by train, I would recommend booking a single ticket to Seaford and another single ticket back from Eastbourne – unless you want to walk another 22 km back to Seaford!

 I book all of my train tickets on The Train Line as it’s easy to compare train times, journey lengths and prices for trips like this.
 You can look into tickets and check if there are any planned engineering works on their website.